Page 2 - Black, Brown and Polar Bears

 at The St. Louis Zoo

-The most fun that Karen Duquette had at the zoo was the bears.
+The most fun that Karen Duquette had at the zoo was with the bears.
 Both the polar bear and the Brown Grizzly bear kept coming to the viewing window and making everyone laugh, "oooh and ah" and have a great time.

 poster where bears can be found